timJFrame/sei-project-1/README.md

 <H1>SEI-Project One: Pac Man </H1>
 <h2>Project Brief</h2>
 <p>Pac Man is a classic arcade game from the 80s.
-The player aims eat all the food in a maze whilst being hunted by ghosts.</p>
+The player aims to eat all the food in a maze whilst being hunted by ghosts.</p>

 <p>This was the first project I completed in General Assembly’s Immersive Software Engineering course.
 In project one I was tasked with creating a single page game constructed from HTML, CSS and JavaScript only over a 7 day period</p>